Ga-Mahoai: Schools

 Unlike many other surrounding villages, the community of Ga-Mahoai decided to build their own schools, an idea not popular at the time but then a primary school Rachebole was built by the community, without any intervention from the government.
-Those who build the school would pay small fees towards the building and should it happen that a family didn't have money to contribute towards the building, they were also invited to contribute through labor but still many other members preferred not to participate towards the projects and preferred that their kids should commune 4 to 5 kms to Bakone or ga Ramalapa for their schooling needs.
+Those who build the school would pay small fees towards the building and should it happen that a family didn't have money to contribute towards the building, they were also invited to contribute through labor but still many other members preferred not to participate towards the projects and preferred that their kids should commune 4 to 5 km to Bakone or ga Ramalapa for their schooling needs.
 A poor decision that would affect the growth of the village later on.
 However, that would not stop the community to erect one of the best high schools later on.
 In 1986 the community opened a new high school named Mahoai high school, a prominent leader in achieving high education standards in the province.
 Producing great learners who would go on to become doctors and engineers, making the village one of the fastest and well developing villages around ga Matlala.